TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Further reading

 *   Cloud Chatter: November 2016 ›
-*   Canonical’s Distribution of Kubernetes Reduces Operational Friction ›
+*   Canonical’s Distribution of Kubernetes reduces operational friction ›
 *   UbuCon Europe – a sure sign of community strength ›
-*   Competition: Build a seasonal snap on your Raspberry Pi! ›
+*   Competition: Build a seasonal snap on your Raspberry Pi ›